LLNL/axom/src/components/sidre/docs/sphinx/group.rst

    equivalent.

 ----------------------------
-Methods to operate on Views
+Methods to Operate on Views
 ----------------------------

 The Group methods that support operations related to View objects are